An integrated EOS, pore-crush, strength and damage model framework for near-field ground-shock: Example results and discussion

 \subsection{Finite Element simulation of the NPE}

 Calibration of the model is conducted to the Non-Proliferation Experiment (NPE), an underground explosion conducted in tuff at the Nevada Nuclear Security Site (formerly called the Nevada Test Site) in September of 1993 \citep{denny1994proceedings, kamm1995comparison}.
-The NPE source consisted of 1.29$\times 10^6$ kg of ANFO-emulsion blasting agent, with an estimated TNT equivalent energy of 1.1 kiloton.
+The NPE source consisted of 1.29$\times 10^6$ kg of ANFO-emulsion blasting agent, with an estimated TNT equivalent energy of 1.07 kiloton.
 The NPE was chosen for an example application of the model because significant openly available documentation was provided by \citet{kamm1995comparison}, for which our model shares the same exponential form of pressure-dependent strength absent the pore-crush (the Yp surface), allowing insightful comparison with their results.
-The calibration is performed to demonstrate the robustness of the model in finite element simulations and to demonstrate the effect of including pore-crush and associated strength-degradation in the model results.
+We note that our intent here is not to perform further analysis of the NPE, which Kamm and Bos have already done, but rather to demonstrate that the model framework presented here is capable of modeling the ground shock generated by the NPE while integrating an EOS with pressure-dependent strength, pore-crush and damage.
+The calibration is further performed to demonstrate the robustness of the model in finite element simulations and to demonstrate the effect of including pore-crush and associated strength-degradation in the model results (versus neglecting those phenomena).

 The model is conducive to a straightforward sequential calibration of parameters as follows: (1) EOS, (2) crush-curve, (3) strength, (4) tuning.
 The EOS parameters in this case are taken again as the Sesame table 7122 for saturated tuff \citep{sesame}, but we emphasize that any other EOS parameterization can be used with the model.
 The crush properties, including hardening parameters $\{H,\beta_{\textrm{max}}, \omega\}$ and preconsolidation stress $p_{c0}$, are best calibrated to isotropic compression measurements in our view (because they isolate the pressure-crush response), but can also be calibrated to 1D compression (oedometer) or, lacking such data, triaxial compression measurements in conjunction with the strength parameters.
 For the NPE, we calibrated to the crush-curve of the tuff at the source placement (working point) reported by \citep{kamm1995comparison} (Fig.~\ref{fig:crushcurve}).
 The strength parameters ($R$ and $P_y$) are typically best calibrated to triaxial compression measurements, but for the NPE we were able to directly use those reported by \citep{kamm1995comparison}.
 Notably, the propensity for damage parameter $X$ typically requires some sort of repeated or cyclic testing, but lacking this type of data for the NPE, we incorporate into the last step, ``tuning.''
 We call the final part of the calibration process tuning because this takes into account any other information that may be available.
 For the case of the NPE, this is macroscopic (field-scale) velocity measurements that characterize the material's dynamic response at specific distances from the source (Fig.~\ref{fig:wedgemesh}).